Fashion Week Shows

 London Creative Photography have experience of covering both on and off schedule catwalk shows during London Fashion Week as a BFC certified catwalk photographer, working for news agencies, magazines and directly for designers.

 My London Fashion Week experience started in February 2011 when I was commissioned to photograph LFW AW/11 for Russian fashion magazine PROfashion.
 I had approached the magazine after my images from an off-schedule show had been published in 2010.
 Luckily they were looking for a London-based catwalk photographer to supply images of London Fashion Week shows.

 Prior to this I had already been honing my skills of catwalk photography while covering shows such as Alternative Fashion Week, Africa Fashion Week London and various student and charity shows.
 So I already understood what magazine editors were looking for, at least for the “classic” catwalk shot – full length, straight-on, with nice foot and arm positioning.

-For my first LFW show, this meant a hurried trip to the hardware store to buy a ladder and a nearby photography shop to hire a 300mm lens – us newbies were delegated to the back of the photographers’ pit.
+My first LFW show started with a hurried trip to a nearby hardware store to buy a ladder and a nearby photography shop to hire a 300mm lens when I discovered that us newbies were delegated to the back of the photographers’ pit.

 Over the years I’ve got to know many of the other photographers in the pit at London Fashion Week – and become friends with some.
 There is a great sense of camaraderie and fun amongst the photographers – and although there may be a lot of banter, at the end of the day we do help each other out, lending each other equipment or lending each other our marked out “spots” in the pit.
 Over the years, this has meant that my spot has got nearer the front and nearer the centre.